 reales BIP-Wachstum :

-The approximate time for sharing the contract with an employee in France is only 4 business days assuming no special requests or changes to our standard employment contract.
+The approximate time for sharing the contract with an employee in France is 4 business days assuming no special requests or changes to our standard employment contract.
+Any such requests or changes would need to undergo internal and external review, directly leading to a time delay.

 Any hour of work accomplished, at the employer’s request, beyond the legal duration of 35 hours is an additional hour.
 The senior executive and employees working on “forfait-jours” are not affected by overtime.
 In the absence of a collective agreement or company agreement, the overtime worked beyond the legal weekly duration is increased by: